Health

 Pet allergies occur due to the activities of the immune system.
 Ordinarily, your immune system protects you from microorganisms like bacteria and viruses by releasing inflammatory chemicals such as histamine.
 When you encounter something that can make you sick, this response can help fight off infections.

-With pet allergies, your body mistakenly identifies proteins from your pets as threats.
+With pet allergies, your body mistakenly identifies proteins (also known as allergens) from your pets as a threat.
 In response to these allergens, your immune system releases histamine just like it would in the presence of germs.
 This can lead to allergy symptoms.

 What are common pet allergy symptoms?